Welsh football league system: Central Wales

-In this area there are four leagues at tier 5 - the Ceredigion League, the Montgomeryshire League, the Mid Wales South League as well as the Aberystwyth League.
-These offer promotion to the tier 4 Mid Wales League East and West divisions.
+In this area there are four leagues at tier 5: the Ceredigion League, the Montgomeryshire League, the Mid Wales South League, and the Aberystwyth League.
+These offer promotion to the tier 4 Central Wales Football League Northern and Southern divisions.

 South Wales

-Local leagues are affiliated to Gwent FA, South Wales FA, and West Wales FA respectively, with promotion up the pyramid possible.
+Local leagues are affiliated to Gwent County FA, South Wales FA, and West Wales FA respectively, with promotion up the pyramid possible.

-In the Gwent Football Association Area, clubs from the Newport and District, East Gwent, Gwent Central and North Gwent leagues have a promotion pathway to Division Two of the Gwent County League (tier 6).
+In the Gwent County FA Area, clubs from the Newport and District, East Gwent, Gwent Central and North Gwent leagues have a promotion pathway to Division Two of the Gwent County League (tier 6).
 Champions (or runners-up) of these leagues are eligible for promotion if they satisfy FAW criteria.

 The South Wales Alliance League offers a promotion pathway to leagues affiliated to the South Wales Football Association.
 Champions of local leagues in the towns and cities of South Wales play off to be promoted into the South Wales Alliance Division Two (tier 6), subject to meeting licensing requirements.

 The West Wales FA area has had its own Premier League since its creation in 2020, having previously having been the only FA area to not have one.
 Promotion to this tier 4 league is possible from the champions of the Pembrokeshire, Carmarthenshire, Swansea Senior and Neath & District Leagues, subject to meeting FAW licensing requirements.
 The top divisions of each of these leagues are at tier 5.

-Current system
+Current system (until 2025-26)

+From the 2023-24 season, the following structure will follow.
+For each division, its official name and number of clubs is given:

+New system (From 2026-27 onwards)

-From the 2022–23 season, the following structure will follow.
+From the 2026-27 season, the following structure will follow.
 For each division, its official name and number of clubs is given: